Shikaga/story/index.md

 She threw the coat her shoulders, the dark material fitting her perfectly.
 She pulled the hood over head, where it obscured her face from the light, but allowed her to turn her neck and head without obstruction.

-Reaching down into the trunk again, Emlyn pulled out a pair of gloves a thick belt, which she fastened around her stomach like a corset.
+Reaching down into the trunk again, Emlyn pulled out a pair of gloves and a thick belt, which she fastened around her stomach like a corset.

 Orin, peeked his head in, and with a nod, she followed him.

 Orin was dress head to toe in black.
 His coat hung tightly around him, dropping to the ground, stopping just short of his leather shoes, which were bound in cloth to dampen the sound of his foot prints.
 Black cloth was likewise wrapped around his head, obscuring his face, with his two eyes peeking out into the darkness.

-"It appears that events move ahead without us", Orin whispered to Emlyn, offering her a black shroud which she started to wrap around her head, making sure to keep her hair out of her face.
+"It appears that we have been blessed with incredible fortune", Orin whispered to Emlyn, offering her a black shroud which she started to wrap around her head, making sure to keep her hair out of her face.

 "I have good reason to believe that our predecessor still lives", Orin announced.
 "But we must act fast if we are going to capitalise on this turn of events"

 Emlyn's mind spun.

 When they had left Verris they were certain that their predecessor had been killed.
 The fact that he was still alive only brought more questions than answers.
 The possibility of a trap was high.
 Any information that Orin had been able to glean could have been left out intentionally for him to find, just in case he was a spy.

 But Orin knew this, and if he decided that it was worth the risk, then Emlyn wouldn't argue.
 No spy got to Orin's age by taking unnecessary risks.

-"So what is the plan?", Emlyn asked?
+"So what is the plan?", Emlyn asked

 "We go to him.
 Now."